superawesome-org/sa-mobile-sdk-android/docs/05 Gamewall/04 Advanced.md

 };
 ```

-In this example the `gamewallButton' has an `onClick' event that calls `this.gamewall.show();'.
-This method opens the gamewall, though if desired could be called directly in `onAvailableChange' to show the gamewall instantly.
+In this example the `gamewallButton` has an `onClick` event that calls `this.gamewall.show();`.
+This method opens the gamewall, though if desired could be called directly in `onAvailableChange` to show the gamewall instantly.